 Installing Thule AeroBlades

 This part was the most hassle of the entire setup.
 When you slide the feet into the AeroBlade track, it doesn’t like to slide very well.
-I found I had to wiggle it back and forth to get it to push in and if it got stuck, I used a screwdriver to reach into the channel and move the black piece around to jostle it lose.
+I had to wiggle it back and forth to get it to push in and if it got stuck, I used a screwdriver to reach into the channel and move the black piece around to jostle it lose.

 Once you get your feet on a bit, you will see there is a black slider that you can adjust (see picture below).
 This adjustment helps you get the feet set equal distant apart and helps it match your roof evenly, so the bars don’t hang off one side or another any further than the other.